m5c/OneTimePadLib/README.md

 This is only the OTP generator.
 You still need an Encryptor / Decryptor software (e.g. the [TigerEncrytionDesktopApp](...) or [TigerEncryptionMobileApp](...)) to securely communicate.

+### Terminology

+One time pads are created for usage between a fixed set of communicating parties.
+All parties must hold the same *One Time Pad*.
+In the context a *One Time Pad* is definied as a 2D byte array.

+ * Each entry on the outer array is defined as a *Chunk*.
+    * All *Chunk*s have the same size.
+    * The amount of *Chunk*s to create and the size per *Chunk* [can be customized](#customization).
+ * Chunks are used to XOR encrypt individual messages.
+    * Each chunk is reserved to a single encrypting party and must not be used by other parties for *encryption*.
+See []

 ## Usage

+There are two ways to use this software:

+ * As standalone program, to create *One Time Pads* and store them on disk for later use.
+ * As library, to retrieve new *One Time Pads* as objects.

+### Standalone Use

  1) Compile this software with:
 ```mvn clean package```